microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 >
 > A viewer that renders a `threadFlow` **SHOULD** provide a visual representation of the value of `nestingLevel`.
 > Typically, this would be an indentation indicating the depth of each location in the call tree.

+<a id="note-21"></a>21.
+The SARIF spec doesn't say these words.
+This is simply a point of view I advocated in the TC design meetings, whenever we argued over whether a particular property should appear on the `run` object or the `sarifLog` object.
+The fact that the `sarifLog` object has hardly any properties of its own beyond the `runs` array indicates that this point of view prevailed.

 [Table of contents](../README.md#contents)